 – Make sure that all family members involved in the family formals know exactly where to be when.
 It is very helpful to put a family member on each side in charge of wrangling family members for formals (this helps a lot since I will not know everyone by name).

-– Let me know if there are any photo combinations that should be avoided (this should already be in the questionnaire, but if anything has changed, please let me know).
+– Let me know if any photo combinations should be avoided (this should already be in the questionnaire, but if anything has changed, please let me know).

 – For the bride and groom formals, we will wander off a bit so that we don’t have distractions.
 I will place you in pretty light and a good backdrop and step back a bit.
 This is a great moment to celebrate the fact that you got married.
 Feel free to request champagne for this time.
 Following this time I will give you more direction with posing (but will still keep it natural).